yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

 We welcome several types of contributions, all of which follow the same development workflow outlined below:

-### 🐛 Bug Reports and Fixes
+### 🐛 Bug Reports and Documentation Fixes

-1. **Search Existing Issues**: Check [open issues](https://github.com/EmberAGI/arbitrum-vibekit/issues) to see if the bug has already been reported.
+1. **Search Existing Issues**: Check [open issues](https://github.com/EmberAGI/arbitrum-vibekit/issues) to see if the problem has already been reported.

-2. **Create a Detailed Bug Report**: If not found, [create a new issue](https://github.com/EmberAGI/arbitrum-vibekit/issues/new?template=bug_report.yml) with:
+2. **Create a Detailed Report**: If not found, create a new issue for the [bug report](https://github.com/EmberAGI/arbitrum-vibekit/issues/new?template=bug_report.yml) or the [documentation update](https://github.com/EmberAGI/arbitrum-vibekit/issues/new?template=documentation.yml).

-   - Clear, descriptive title
-   - Steps to reproduce the bug
-   - Expected vs actual behavior
-   - Environment details (OS, Node version, browser, etc.)
-   - Code snippets or screenshots if applicable
-   - Any error messages or logs

 3. **Wait For Your Issue To Be Approved By The Team**: A team member will comment on your issue to let you know it is approved for contribution.